 Located near the Gulf of Mexico, Houston is the fourth most populous city in the United States and the largest in Texas.
 The scene for running in Houston has been improving as a result of $100 million being poured into parks-related projects and trails along the Bayous.
 Since it’s a large, sprawling, and car-oriented city, below is a guide to the best places to run in Houston, grouped by type of run and geography.
-See also our running guide to Galveston, 50 miles away.
+See also our running guides to Houston’s Suburbs, and Galveston (50 miles away).

 Type of Run